 Next, Richie opened his own bar, Dutch Kills, on his home turf of Long Island in 2009 and bought himself the Rolls Royce of icemakers, the Clinebell CB300X2D.
 This machine makes 300-pound blocks of pure crystal clear ice.
 As the machine freezes the water, it agitates the water so that the impurities rise to the top, making them easy to remove.
 It leaves a totally clear ice block that can then be sliced and diced into ice sizes of your choosing.
 The agitation process is facilitated two two pumps that prevent. not only the impurities, but also oxygen bubbles from freezing within the block, thus prompting a crystal clear final product.

-Last week, I attended a seminar by Richie.
-I want to share with you some of the things I learned about ice:
+I want to share with you some of the things I learned about ice from Richie:

 Read more Drink Ford Tough columns on Food Republic: